github/codeql/go/ql/lib/change-notes/2024-04-18-untrustedflowsource-renamed-remoteflowsource.md

 ---
 category: deprecated
 ---
-* The class `UntrustedFlowSource` has been deprecated.
-Use the new class `RemoteFlowSource` instead, which has the same functionality.
-This makes the Go library consistent with other language libraries.
-Classes named `UntrustedFlowSource` in several different modules have been deprecated, and new classes with the same functionality called `RemoteFlowSource` have been created and should be used instead.
-Classes named `UntrustedFlowAsSource` in several different modules have been deprecated, and the class `Source` in the same module or the class `RemoteFlowSource` should be used instead.
+* To make Go consistent with other language libraries, the `UntrustedFlowSource` name has been deprecated throughout.
+Use `RemoteFlowSource` instead, which replaces it.
+* Where modules have classes named `UntrustedFlowAsSource`, these are also deprecated and the `Source` class in the same module or the `RemoteFlowSource` class should be used instead.